 Little wombat is saved – level 3

-Difficult words: wombat (an animal with a pouch that lives in Australia), pouch(a pocket on animals like wombats, kangaroos and koalas for carrying babies), sanctuary (a safe place for animals), carcass (an animal’s dead body), wriggle (to twist and to turn), maggot(larva of a fly), paw(an animal’s foot), poke out (to get out a little).
+Difficult words: sanctuary (a safe place for animals), spot (see), wombat (an animal with a pouch that lives in Australia), pouch(a pocket on animals like wombats, kangaroos and koalas for carrying babies), wriggle (move), maggot(the baby of a fly), tiny (very small), paw(an animal’s foot), infant (a very young baby), marsupial (an animal with a pouch).

 How to improve your English with News in Levels:

 - Do the test at Test Languages.

 - Go to your level.
 Go to Level 1 if you know 1-1000 words.
 Go to Level 2 if you know 1000-2000 words.
 Go to Level 3 if you know 2000-3000 words.

 - Read two news articles every day.

 - Read the news articles from the day before and check if you remember all new words.